ernstc/telemetry/README.md

 # ADDITIONAL INFORMATION

 ## Starting Telemetry
-Common.Diagnostics is initialized with  TraceManager.Init call.<br>
+To start telemetry for your application just add Code Sections and Trace statements to your code.<br>
-This call loads the configured listeners and starts sending data to them.<br>
+__Common.Diagnostics__ will load the configured listeners and start sending data to them.<br>

 Traces can then be added of any level to instrument application code.<br>